-SBC4D has a significant experience and expertise in the application of mobile and Web technologies in Agriculture.
+SBC4D has a significant experience and expertise in the digital transformation of Agriculture.
 Since the launch in 2009 of the Web Alliance for Regreening in Africa (W4RA), in which our CEO participated as part of his assignment with the Web Foundation, we have been investigating the domain and working with different communities in different countries from Mali, Burkina Faso, Niger, Senegal, Cote d’Ivoire, The Gambia, Sierra Leone, Rwanda, Kenya, Burundi, Ethiopia, Ghana, to Kenya, Comoros, Lesotho, Swaziland, Fiji, Carribean region, Liberia or India.
 See a quick presentation of the company done during the first ICT4ag conference (2013).

 Our aim since the origin of this work has been to investigate how to empower farmers directly without intermediaries through the use of innovative voice technologies, and through a holistic approach involving other information channels such as community radios.